pestras/validall/README.md

 });
 ```

-This also applies when using reference path as a default value, when the reference value is undefined or of different type, however the error will be during validation process rather than instantiation time.
+This also applies when using reference path as a default value or $now keyword.

 ```ts
 // the following will throw an error with a message 'invalid 'id.$default' argument type: (string: 0), expected to be of type (number)'